-Kaytlyn Johnson is a Palawa student & singer-songwriter who grew up in a remote corner of Tasmania.
-In 2016 she joined Project O and discovered invisible issues and the power of speaking up to create change.
+Kaytlyn Johnson was just named the Young Tasmanian of the Year for 2022.
+A palawa student & singer-songwriter who grew up in a remote corner of Tasmania, Kaytlyn joined Big hART's Project O in 2016 and discovered invisible issues and the power of speaking up to create change.
 Now attending the University of Melbourne on a scholarship, Kaytlyn shares her story and what's helped her along the way.

 “I didn’t know what I was getting myself into.
 I wasn’t aware that I was a victim of this isolated label that’s put on North West Tasmania, and all the issues going on.
-Project O gave me a platform which was not there for young women in the community“, shares Kaytlyn Johnson in this first-person piece.
+Project O gave me a platform which was not there for young women in the community“, shares Kaytlyn Johnson, the 2022 Young Tasmanian of the Year, in this first-person piece.

 Life on the North West

 I grew up in Lapoinya, in the North West of Tasmania.
 My passion since I was a child has been music.
 The North West Coast is quite a rural area, and isolated in terms of opportunity and platforms to speak openly about issues in the community.
 I feel some issues are not addressed.
 But all that aside, I wouldn’t want to grow up anywhere else.
 It’s very small, everyone knows each other and it’s a beautiful place to live.